anish-kunduru/word-count-kafka/README.md

    Note that it might take a couple minutes for the Control Center to come online.
 3. Run the moby-dick-producer project by stepping into the sub-directory and running `mvn clean install spring-boot:run`.
 As data is produced to the topic, the program will output the number of words produced.
 4. From the Control Center, you may see the data being produced to the *wordCountInput* topic by navigating to **Topics** in the left pane and double-clicking the *wordCountInput* topic from the main pane.
 Navigate to the **INSPECT** tab to see data as it flows in.
+5. Run the count-top-100 project by stepping into the sub-directory and running `mvn clean install spring-boot:run`.
+As data is produced to the topic, the program will output an Avro record containing a map to the *wordCountOutput* topic.

 ### Stopping the Demo
 1. To shut down docker processes and disconnect the volumes (flush data), `docker-compose down -v`.